atarax665/Sorting-Visualizer/README.md

 # Sorting-Visualizer

-This sorting visualizer is developed in python using tinkter library to design its GUI.
+This sorting visualizer is developed in python using tinkter library.

+The sorting algorithms visualized are:
+* Selection Sort
+* Bubble Sort
+* Merge Sort
+* Quick Sort

 ## Technology Stack
 * Python